optout21/nostr-connect-demo/README.md

 - Signer replies
 - Client sends a GetPublicKey request
 - Signer replies
-- Client sends a SignEvent request
+- Client sends a SignEvent request -- on UI version this is triggered by a button
 - Signer signs and replies
 - Client publiches the resulting signed message